DaniJG/so-signalr/README.md

 ## Quick Start
 1. Clone this repo.
 1. Open a terminal and navigate to the client folder.
-Restore the dependencies with `npm install`, then run `npm run dev`.
+Restore the dependencies with `npm install`, then run `npm run serve`.
 It will automatically reload when the client code changes.
 1. Open a second terminal and navigate to the server folder.
 Restore the dependencies with `dotnet restore`, then run the server with `dotnet run`.
 Alternatively use `dotnet watch run` if you want to automatically reload when the server code changes.
 1. The frontend will be listening on http://localhost:8080 while the backend will be listening at http://localhost:5100